 Firewalls come in various forms; Some are hardware devices that protect office networks or data centers, others are software or cloud-based products that can protect individual machines or web applications.
 There’s no hard and fast rule that dictates what kind of firewall protection you need, but one or more such products would usually form a piece of your company’s internet security jigsaw.

 Two Factor Authentication is described here and is a great way of adding a level of security to anything that requires a login and password.
 By adding a second login requirement, such as a unique code sent by SMS to a user’s phone, 2FA makes life much harder for opportunistic hackers.
 There are ways to add such authentication to anything from Windows domain networks to individual websites.
-Implementing two factor authentication is often a relatively low-cost way of adding a substantial extra level of security to critical systems.
+Implementing two-factor authentication is often a relatively low-cost way of adding a substantial extra level of security to critical systems.

-VPNs (Virtual Private Networks) are a great way to boost online privacy, and can protect company data when workers are away from your central office.
-For example, insisting that staff use VPNs for public WiFi networks is a great step to take to prevent them inadvertently leaking important company login details.
+VPNs (Virtual Private Networks) are a great way to boost online privacy and can protect company data when workers are away from your central office.
+For example, insisting that staff use VPNs for public WiFi networks is a great step to take to prevent them from inadvertently leaking important company login details.
 Our VPN for Beginners guide is a useful and detailed guide for further reading.

 Data Encryption is something companies often think little about that can immediately improve the security of company data.
 If a member of staff leaves an unencrypted laptop on public transport, it’s child’s play to access the data within, even if there’s a password in place.
 All anyone needs to do is remove the hard drive and connect it to another machine.